ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### Mutations

-By defualt, the probability of mutations is 0.
+By default, the probability of mutations is 0.
 You can change this be using the GeneticSearchEngineBuilder.SetMutationProbability(double probability) method.

+### CancellationToken

+You can use the GeneticSearchEngineBuilder.SetCancellationToken(CancellationToken cancellationToken) method to add cencellationTokens.
+The cancellation is checked once per generation, which means that if you're generations take a while to run, there may be a delay between your requesting of the cancellation and the engine actually stopping.

+When the cancellation is requested, you'll get the best results that was found up till than.

 ### IncludeAllHistory